sajjadGG/book-python/basics/loop/for.rst

 ==========
 * The longer the loop scope, the longer the variable name should be
 * Avoid one letters if scope is longer than one line
-* Prefer locally meaningfull name over generic names
+* Prefer locally meaningful name over generic names
 * Generic names:

     * ``obj`` - generic name (in Python everything is an object)